-Alternative 2 - Authorized plan with modifications (DB3 and DB4): Construction of the channel modifications and the detention basins would generate temporary, minor impacts to air quality via vehicle and equipment emissions.
-No permanent adverse impacts to air quality would be expected from these alternatives.
-Air quality would experience temporary, minor adverse impacts because of Alternative 2.
+Alternative 2 - Authorized plan with modifications (DB3 and DB4): Construction of the channel modifications and the detention basins would generate localized temporary, minor impacts to air quality via vehicle and equipment emissions.
+As a best management practice, all equipment would be required to comply with current emissions and fuel regulations, which minimize the emissions impact.
+The use of earthmoving equipment could result in the release of particulates (dust) during the detention basin construction.
+As best management practices, the area of unstabilized soils exposed at any time would be minimized.
+The construction contractor would be required to control dust by water or other means.
+No long-term adverse impacts to air quality would be expected from these alternatives.
+Air quality would experience temporary, minor, direct, and indirect adverse impacts because of Alternative 2.

 Alternatives 3a and 3b - Detention Basins: Construction of the two basins would generate emissions, resulting in temporary, minor impacts to air quality.
-No permanent adverse impacts to air quality are anticipated.
-Air quality would experience temporary, minor adverse impacts because of Alternatives 3a or 3b.
+These adverse impacts would be minimized using BMPs designed to reduce air pollution.
+Vehicles and equipment would comply with current fuel and emissions regulations.
+Areas of bare, disturbed soil would be stabilized to reduce particulates and dust in the air.
+No long-term adverse impacts to air quality are anticipated because, once constructed, the basins would not contribute to air pollution.
+Air quality would experience temporary, minor, direct, and indirect adverse impacts because of Alternatives 3a or 3b.

 Alternative 4 - Levee/Floodwall: Construction of the levee and floodwall would generate vehicle and equipment emissions, and, therefore, would result in temporary, minor adverse impacts to air quality.
-No permanent adverse impacts to air quality are anticipated.
-Air quality would experience temporary, minor adverse impacts because of Alternative 4.
+These adverse impacts would be minimized using BMPs designed to reduce air pollution.
+Vehicles and equipment would comply with current fuel and emissions regulations.
+Areas of bare, disturbed soil would be stabilized to reduce particulates and dust in the air.
+No long-term adverse impacts to air quality are anticipated because, once constructed, the structures would not contribute to air pollution.
+Air quality would experience temporary, minor, direct, and indirect adverse impacts because of Alternative 4.